£500 award for unpublished writers born, living or studying in Scotland

-if you are an unpublished writer who was born in or is living in or studying in Scotland you may enter both competitions at the same time with the same story.
+If you are an unpublished writer born, living or studying in Scotland you may enter both competitions at the same time with the same story for no additional fee.

 Donate to the Isobel Lodge Fund to help inspire new Scottish writing